eddycolloton/Documentation_INPT/index.md

                 ||     ||
 ```
 Follow this prompt to provide the path to the directory.
-At the time of writing the path to the artwork file was: `/Volumes/hmsg/DEPARTMENTS/CONSERVATION/ARTWORK FILES/`
+At the time of writing the path to the artwork file was: `/Volumes/Shared/departments/CONSERVATION/ARTWORK FILES`
 At the time of writing the path to the time-based media artworks directory on the DroBo was: `/Volumes/TBMA DroBo/Time-based Media Artworks/`

 # Usage: Start Output